Foodie Weekend in Nashville, TN

 Day 2: Brunch at the Tavern / The Rabbit Hole

-After a late evening of epic food and cocktails, we slept in at the hotel.
-I woke up feeling not that great (more of a stomach issue than a hangover issue – at least that’s how it seemed – I am sure the alcohol didn’t help!), so it sort of put a damper on our plans to explore more of Nashville.
+After a late evening of epic food and cocktails, I slept in at the hotel.
+I woke up feeling not that great (more of a stomach issue than a hangover issue – at least that’s how it seemed – I am sure the alcohol didn’t help!), so it sort of put a damper on my plans to explore more of Nashville.

 It was a bit crowded, but after a short wait we were able to get a table for brunch at the Tavern gastropub.
 They serve tasty brunch cocktails alongside a reasonably creative food menu for a pub.
-Chris got an egg dish that I cannot recall without my photos and I had a large red velvet waffle.
+My travel buddy got an egg dish that I cannot recall without my photos and I had a large red velvet waffle.

-After brunch we had planned to do a little shopping in the Gulch, but I started feeling sick to my stomach again, and I went back to the hotel for a nap.
+After brunch I had planned to do a little shopping in the Gulch, but I started feeling sick to my stomach again, and I went back to the hotel for a nap.
 Bummer!!

-It seemed like the best idea though, since I wanted to feel better and be able to fully enjoy the dinner we had planned for that evening.
+It seemed like the best idea though, since I wanted to feel better and be able to fully enjoy the dinner I had planned for that evening.

 Your trip down the rabbit hole begins with the special punch at the bar inside of the Henley to prepare you for your journey into the unknown.
 Then you follow the white rabbit through the dining room into the library style back room at the Henley.
 After another “potion”, a bookcase swings open and your trip to wonderland begins.